hvpatel96/declare/README.md

-# declare
+# Declare
-Web application to track scores in card game Decalre
+Web application to track scores in card game Declare